 Why give up the comforts of the Protestant denomination for the rigors of Catholicism?
 Seth knows the reason well.
 “The Protestant minister gives a LONG sermon each Sunday hoping to give you something from it,” he says.
 “In the Catholic service, the main emphasis is The Eucharist.”
 He experienced this first-hand from a recent morning mass at his church.
 A dirty, disheveled, homeless-looking man sat in the church's back as Seth sat down.
 The man’s ratted appearance caught Seth’s eye and made him a little nervous.
 But as Seth watched this poor person go forward and take Communion, he became keenly aware of Jesus’s words, “Love your neighbor as yourself.”
 Seth added, “I realized that as we ate the same bread and drank from the same cup, he ceased to be just some homeless guy, and I saw that he’s my brother, and I felt real love for him.
 We’re in the same family because communion unites people in the deepest way possible."

-Perhaps one of the most remarkable testimonies I have ever witnessed about the Hand of God on His Church is the fact that our Saint Cecilia Catholic Church Parish (my church) grew over this past year without a full-time priest since our pastor, Father Emmett Carroll, died in July 2013.
+Perhaps one of the most remarkable testimonies I have ever witnessed about the Hand of God on His Church is the fact that our Saint Cecilia Catholic Church Parish (my church) grew over this past year without a full-time priest since our pastor--Father Emmett Carroll--died in July 2013.
 Within the Protestant Church, I have never seen that occur, for the minister and his/her sermons are the focal point of each Sunday.
 Christ and Him crucified and risen from the dead within the Catholic Church is the sole purpose.
 Partaking of the Consecrated Eucharist is the main reason for each mass.
 In the Protestant church, it is a man’s or woman’s thoughts: in the Catholic Church, it is The Man.
-So it is no wonder that watching old, new, blacks, whites, Asians, and Indians go forward and receive Jesus through the Eucharist produces such a feeling of gold and riches.
+So it is no wonder that watching the elderly, the young, blacks, whites, Asians, and Indians go forward and receive Jesus through the Eucharist produces such a feeling of gold and riches.
 The bottom line is: If you are reading this, “There is GOLD in them their hills, and as The Catechism of the Catholic Church says, “The Church is the goal of all things…” (CCC 760)

 Now Webster’s Dictionary defines pay dirt as “soil, gravel, or ore that can be mined profitably.”
 That is the gift we have in our Catholic Church.
 However, it is up to the miner (us) to take our mining tools and sift to find precious gold.
 The ore is there: the miner has but to go after it.
 As a former atheist, Jennifer Fulwiler stated upon her search for faith in The Catholic Church, “I was looking for a church where I saw the hand of God.”
 In the Catholic Church, she saw His Hand running through it, sustaining it for over 2000 years.
 So get your tools and start digging.
 Catholic, you possess pay dirt.
 Go after the riches you’ve been given and treasure them.